 of all grades awarded A*-B

-leavers going to leading 'Russell Group' universities
+of leavers going to top universities

 LAET is a new sixth form free school that follows the successful model of the LAE in Stratford (also one of our partner schools) to provide an academically rigorous sixth form education to children in the Tottenham area.
 It was created in response to an identified need for improved post-16 education in the borough (52% of pupils leave for post-16 education) and delivers A levels prized by universities and employers, whilst retaining close community links, as pupils undertake outreach activities.